Kolattur, Kerala

 Kolathur is a small town in Malappuram district of Kerala, India.
 It connects Malappuram with Pulamanthole and Perinthalmanna with Valancheri.

 Connectivity

-Kolathur-Malappuram road connects the town with district HQ.
-Nearest railways station is at Angadippuram.
+The Kolathur-Malappuram road connects the town with the district HQ.
+The nearest railway station is at Angadippuram.
 Its one of the major junctions on the way to Thrissur from Malappuram via Pattambi and Valancheri to Nilambur.
-Nearest towns connected are Malappuram, Angadippuram, Valancheri, Perinthalmanna, Pulamanthole, etc.
+Nearby towns include Angadippuram, valanchery, Perinthalmanna and Pulamantol.